espocrm/documentation/docs/user-guide/reports.md

 ## Printing to PDF

-Available since Advanced Pack 2.5.0, compatible with EspoCRM 5.8.0 and later.
+Available since Advanced Pack v2.5.0, compatible with EspoCRM v5.8.0 and later.

-Note: A user needs to have an access to *Template* scope (set in *Role*).
+Note: A user needs to have an access to *Template* scope (set in Roles).

 Note: You need to have at least one PDF Template for Report entity type.
 The template can be created at Administration > PDF Templates.

-To print a report: on the report detail view on *Report* panel click '*...*' dropdown, then click *Print to PDF*.
+To print a report: on the report detail view on *Report* panel, from the dropdown next to *Edit* button, click *Print to PDF*.

 In PDF table `{{reportTable}}` is used to print a report results table.